nikhildevarakonda320/classmates/README.md

 1. In using the bootstrap cards

-2. In using the AG-Grid for the layout
+2. In using the AG-Grid for the layout and also for sorting and filtering of data.

-3. For using the map function
+3. For using the map function in the people function

 4. For using the filter function

-5. For using the useState function
+5. For using the useState function for performing the tasks like like, edit and delete

-6. For using the useEffect function
+6. For using the useEffect function for the performing the tasks like like, edit and delete and also for the dark and light mode.

+7. Applied the dark mode using the AI where i have used the dark mode and light mode.

+8.Used Ai for the mdom manupulation.